DeepakShinde13/Android-Apps-Privacy-Policies/Privacy Policy.md

 It is needed to know if device is on Silent, General or Vibration.

 3. Netwok State :
-It is needed to know if device has any incoming calls, so that the LED can be turned on.
+It is needed to know if device is currently getting any incoming calls, so that the LED can be turned on.